The Commonwealth Ombudsman considers and investigates:

 The Overseas Students Ombudsman investigates complaints about problems that international students have with private schools, colleges and universities (education providers) in Australia.

-Contact the Commonwealth Ombudsman on 1300 362 072 or find out about making a complaint with them.
+Contact the Commonwealth Ombudsman on 1300 362 072 to find out about making a complaint with them.